DS256/Automatically-Mount-USB-Drives/README.md

 ## Mount using SYSTEMD Service (not .mount)

-When some of my projects are deployed, the server is deployed with them or on-line.
+When some of my projects are deployed, the server is not deployed with them or not on-line.
 Before I found systemd.mount, I'd developed the following script for the Raspberry PI Clients.

 ```
 $ more mount_libraries.sh